Idaho Powercache Challenge!

 The bulk of our power generating ability comes from our 17 hydroelectric power plants along the Snake River and its tributaries.
 We are proud to be one of the nation’s few investor-owned utilities with a significant hydroelectric generating base.

-For more than 100 years, our history has been based on using clean, renewable generation resources like our hydroelectric plants that have little, if any, greenhouse gas emissions.
-To this end, we promote energy efficiency and encourage our customers to make wise and efficient use of all resources, including electricity.
+For more than 100 years, our history has been based on using clean generation resources like our hydroelectric plants that have little, if any, greenhouse gas emissions.
+To this end, we promote energy efficiency and encourage customers to make wise and efficient use of all resources, including electricity.